UGI Corporation (UGI) Analysis & Opinions from Experts

 Sponsored

-The stock witnessed a -16.62% gain in the last 1 month and extending the period to 3 months gives it a -24.12%, and is -0.39% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.26% over the week and 2.96% over the month.
+The stock witnessed a -12.99% gain in the last 1 month and extending the period to 3 months gives it a -25.37%, and is 1.85% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.24% over the week and 2.89% over the month.

 UGI Corporation (UGI) Analyst Forecasts